 For 3.4.7.4 there could be cases involving multi-word domains where V may need to be allowed to follow an H. This is the case where two different words are joined together first of which ends with a Halant and the second word begins with a Vowel.
 Some sections of the linguistic community require the explicit presence of H for full representation of the sound intended.
 However, by and large, the form of the first word without a H is considered enough for full representation of the sound intended for the first word.

 This is a unique situation necessitated by the lack of hyphen, space or the Zero Width Non-joiner character in the permissible set of characters in the Root zone repertoire.
-Otherwise, V is never required to be allowed to follow an H. However, permitting this may create a perceptive similarity among two labels (with and without H) for majority of the linguistic community, hence this is explicitly prohibited by the NBGP.
+Otherwise, V is never required to be allowed to follow an H. However, permitting this may create a perceptual similarity among two labels (with and without H) for majority of the linguistic community, hence this is explicitly prohibited by the NBGP.

 In future if required, depending on the prevailing requirements by the community, the future NBGP may consider revisiting this rule.